hcts-hra/heidenc/content/bibliography.md

 Modern reprint in *Congshu jicheng xubian* 244.

-Availability: Microfiche of 1882 Shanghai edition, Microfiche of the 1892 Fuzhou dialect edition, and *Congshu jicheng xubian* 244 edition in print in Heidelberg.
+Availability: Open access via [KANSAI UNIVERSITY OPEN RESEARCH CENTER for ASIAN STUDIES](https://www.iiif.ku-orcas.kansai-u.ac.jp/books/0865#?page=1);Microfiche of 1882 Shanghai edition, Microfiche of the 1892 Fuzhou dialect edition, and *Congshu jicheng xubian* 244 edition in print in Heidelberg.
 No scan.
 Scan of 1972 reprint edition in HD database.

 ---